- Goats Foot or Morning Glory

 - Latin Name

-- One of the most important early colonisers of seashore dunes.
-Widely distributed due to the dispersion of its seeds by ocean currents.
+- The Goats Foot is one of the most important early colonisers of seashore dunes and is widely distributed due to the dispersion of its seeds by ocean currents.

 - The Goats Foot is a sprawling creeper with long runners bearing pairs of bilobed leaves, resembling a goat's cloven hoof.
 The flowers are trumpet-shaped and bright purple.
 Size: Leaves 60 mm long; stems many metres long.